microsoft/mu_silicon_arm_tiano/ReadMe.rst

 - ArmPlatformPkg/Drivers/HestMmErrorSources/HestErrorSourceDxe.inf has been dropped.
 - ArmPlatformPkg/Include/Protocol/HestErrorSourceInfo.h has been dropped.
 - ArmPlatformPkg/Include/Protocol/HestTable.h has been dropped.
-- ArmVirtPkg/Include/Library/FdtSerialPortAddressLib.h has been dropped.
-- ArmVirtPkg/Library/FdtSerialPortAddressLib/FdtSerialPortAddressLib.inf has been dropped.
-- ArmVirtPkg/Library/PlatformBootManagerLib/PlatformBootManagerLib.inf has been dropped.
+- ArmVirtPkg has been dropped.
 - ArmPkg/Drivers/ArmGic/ArmGicLib.inf has changed.
 Modifications for ArmGicV3SendNsG1Sgi have been moved to mu_plus MsCorePkg/Library/MuArmGicExLib.inf.

 Main Changes-dev
 ----------------
-- Improvements to DynamicsTablePkg.
+- Improvements to DynamicTablePkg.

 Platform Integration Reference
 ------------------------------